autumnai/leaf/README.md

 Leaf was started at [Autumn][autumn] to bridge the gap between research and production of deep learning networks.
 Leaf is written in [Rust][rust], a language which is well suited for state-of-the-art machine learning.
-It allows for performance, memory-security and extensibility, that other frameworks (TensorFlow, Caffe, Theano) only gain by combining high-level languages (Python) with low-level languages (C, C++).
+It allows for the performance, memory-security, and extensibility, that other frameworks (TensorFlow, Caffe, Theano) only gain by combining high-level languages (Python) with low-level languages (C, C++).

 The architecture of Leaf's network is composed of layers, which represent operations over n-dimensional numerical inputs into the network, known as Blobs.
-This expressive and highly modular architecture, allows you to deploy and distribute your network over multiple devices such as servers, desktops, mobile devices and use one or many CPUs or GPUs for computation.
+This expressive and highly modular architecture allows you to deploy and distribute your network over multiple device types, such as servers, desktops, mobile, and use a variable number of CPUs or GPUs for computation.
-Layers usually implement mathematical operations, but can be used for many more such as feeding in data, logging or returning results.
-You can use the layers that come already shipped with Leaf (e.g. Convolutional, ReLU, RNN, SVM, etc.) or thanks to Rust, easily extend Leaf with your own layers.
+Layers usually implement mathematical operations, but can be used for many more such as feeding in data, logging, or returning results.
+You can use the layers that ship with Leaf (e.g. Convolutional, ReLU, RNN, SVM, etc.) or thanks to Rust, easily extend Leaf with your own layers.

 Leaf strives for leading-edge performance